 • Disqualification of Team member(s) or the entire team from participation in future Races

 • At the official’s discretion, a time penalty

 Protests by teams will be limited to race conduct and race rule infractions only.
 A Race Appeals Panel consisting of race officials will decide on all protests.

 On water race officials will signal any race rule infractions, fouls, or disqualification which they have observed while a race is underway to the Finish Line Judge by raising a red flag and notifying the offending team(s) of the specific infraction.
 The Race Director or his designate will also be notified and will withhold the official results of the race and notify:

-- • The public by announcement that the results are to be appealed, until a release is given by the Race Appeals Panel
+• The public by announcement that the results are to be appealed, until a release is given by the

-A protest must be lodged by the Team Captain to the Race Director at the Command Center within 15 minutes of your team leaving the dock area, after the completion of the race.
+A protest must be lodged by the Team Captain to a Senior Official within 15 minutes of your team leaving the dock area, after the completion of the race.
 Otherwise, the offence cannot be verified.

-A nonrefundable payment of $25.00 is required for all protests and is to be paid at the time of the protest.
+A nonrefundable payment of $50.00 is required for all protests.

 All protests must be submitted in written form (provided upon request) to the Race Appeals Panel.

 Upon accepting the protest, the Race Appeals Panel will immediately convene a meeting together with all parties for a hearing and make its decision, which will be final and binding on all parties concerned.
 The Race Appeals Panel will then notify the finish Line Judge to release the adjudicated race results.